-If the -hourly-output argument is provided when running the workflow, a CSV file of hourly outputs is written for each of the homes simulated (e.g., ERIReferenceHome_Hourly.csv for the Reference home).
+If the --hourly argument is provided when running the workflow, a CSV file of hourly outputs is written for the Reference/Rated Homes (e.g., ERIReferenceHome_Hourly.csv for the Reference home).

-The hourly output CSV files currently include:
+Depending on the hourly output types requested, CSV files may include:

-- Average space temperatures (in deg-F) for each space modeled (e.g., living space, vented attic, garage, unconditioned basement, crawlspace, etc.). - Whole-building site energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity).
+- temperatures: Average space temperatures (in deg-F) for each space modeled (e.g., living space, vented attic, garage, unconditioned basement, crawlspace, etc.). - fuels: Energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity). - enduses: Energy use for each end use type (in kBtu for fossil fuels and kWh for electricity). - loads: Heating and cooling loads (in kBtu) for the building. - componentloads: Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).